Bactria–Margiana Archaeological Complex: Early Bronze Age

+"Tepe Hissar was part of the so-called "interaction sphere" of Central Asia, spanning from the early fourth millennium to the beginning of the second millennium BCE.
+This cultural sphere covered a vast area from southern Mesopotamia to the Indus Valley, including Iranian plateau, the Persian Gulf region, Afghanistan, and western Central Asia, where powerful political-economic systems were established around 3500 BCE."

+Middle Bronze Age

-There is evidence of sustained contact between the BMAC and the Eurasian steppes to the north, intensifying c.
+During the Middle Bronze Age, there is evidence of sustained contact between the BMAC and the Eurasian steppes to the north, intensifying c.
 2000 BC.
 In the delta of the Amu Darya where it reaches the Aral Sea, its waters were channelled for irrigation agriculture by people whose remains resemble those of the nomads of the Andronovo culture.
 This is interpreted as nomads settling down to agriculture, after contact with the BMAC, known as the Tazabagyab culture.
 About 1900 BC, the walled BMAC centres decreased sharply in size.
 Each oasis developed its own types of pottery and other objects.
 Also pottery of the Tazabagyab-Andronovo culture to the north appeared widely in the Bactrian and Margian countryside.
 Many BMAC strongholds continued to be occupied and Tazabagyab-Andronovo coarse incised pottery occurs within them (along with the previous BMAC pottery) as well as in pastoral camps outside the mudbrick walls.
 In the highlands above the Bactrian oases in Tajikistan, kurgan cemeteries of the Vaksh and Bishkent type appeared with pottery that mixed elements of the late BMAC and Tazabagyab-Andronovo traditions.
 In southern Bactrian sites like Sappali Tepe too, increasing links with the Andronovo culture are seen.
 During the period 1700 – 1500 BCE, metal artefacts from Sappali Tepe derive from the Tazabagyab-Andronovo culture.

 New research in the Murghab region, in excavations at defensive walls of Adji Kui 1, showed pastoralists present, and living on the edge of the town, as early as the second half of the Middle Bronze Age (c.
 2210-1960 BC), coexisting with the BMAC population that lived in the 'citadel.'